microsoft/SDN/FAQ.md

 ### System Requirements ###
 1. What are the physical hardware requirements (e.g. CPU, memory, disk) for the Windows Server 2016 SDN Stack?
-  - Refer to TechNet for the [system requirements](https://technet.microsoft.com/en-US/library/mt605207.aspx)
+  - *Refer to TechNet for the [system requirements](https://technet.microsoft.com/en-US/library/mt605207.aspx)*
 2. What are the system requirements for each server role in the Windows Server 2016 SDN Stack?
-  - This information is coming soon...
+  - *This information is coming soon...*
 3. Can I try out SDN on a single host?
 I would like to build a cloud with 10 VMs and 10 tenants.
+  - *Yes, a single-node POC setup is available to try for SDN and Microsoft Azure Stack (MAS) components.
+Link is coming soon...*

 ### Scenarios ###
 1. What scenarios can I try with the new SDN Stack?